Wangningsen/2025CG-PJ/README.md

 🤗 Models and datasets are [here](https://huggingface.co/ljbro/2025CG).

-This is the repository for COMP130018.01 Computer Graph A final PJ: CAD-PrefLM: Reverse Engineering CAD Models with LLMs via Direct Preference Optimization.
+This is the repository for Fudan University 25Spring COMP130018.01 Computer Graph A final PJ: CAD-PrefLM: Reverse Engineering CAD Models with LLMs via Direct Preference Optimization.

 ## Environment Setup